JPL Braces for New Layoffs as Scientists Face "Double Hit" After Wildfire Devastation

 One employee who served over 25 years reflected: "It was a great place to work.
 I didn't expect to stay as long as I did, but my career evolved organically.
 So it's still a gut punch.
 I knew layoffs were coming; I just didn't expect to be caught up in them."

 The November 2024 cuts eliminated JPL's K-12 education office—unusual among NASA centers, where public outreach is typically a top priority.
 "Educating the general public and children about NASA and science is how a lot of people get into STEM," a former operations systems engineer lamented.
+The team had created hundreds of lesson plans, hosted free teacher training, and facilitated paid high school internships.

 Mars Mission at Center of Crisis